How to Visit the Aiguille du Midi in Chamonix, France

 For a longer hike, take the Grand Balcon Nord Trail all the way to Montenvers, another popular place in Chamonix.
 The Grand Balcon Trail runs along the slopes of the south side of the valley, with beautiful views the entire way of Chamonix Valley, the Aiguilles Rouges, and Mont Blanc.

-From Plan de l’Aiguille, it’s about a 4.5 mile one way hike to get to Montenvers.
+From Plan de l’Aiguille, it’s about a 4.5 mile (7.2 km) one way hike to get to Montenvers.
 From there, you can see the Mer de Glace (France’s largest glacier) and check out an ice cave at the base of the glacier.

 How to Ride the Panoramic Mont Blanc Cable Car at Aiguille du Midi